 Worksheet 01.09 The Power of Intention pg.
-1 of 3 Name: Date: "How you start your day is how you live your day." - Louise Hav A key aspect of mindfulness is the ability to live intentionally, with purpose.
-In doing so we are mindful of our actions and our intentions.
-The way to achieve our goals in life is to ask ourselves if what we are doing, thinking, feeling, saying and believing is supporting our goals.
-For example, when a married couple comes to me for counseling, the first thing I ask them is, "What is your intention in coming here??
+1 of 3 Name: Date: "How you start your day is how you live your day." - Louise Hay A key aspect of mindfulness is the ability to live intentionally, with purpose.
+In mindful of our actions and our intentions.
+The way to achieve our goals ourselves if what we are doing, thinking, feeling, saying and believing is sup For example, when a married couple comes to me for counseling, the first the "What is your intention in coming here??
 The answer to this is most often, "We want to have a happy marriage."
 I then ask them what they are doing to support that.
-If they tell me that they go home and argue with each other, I then ask them how this behavior is helping to support that intention.
-Living intentionally means living in such a way that your actions support your goals.
-The easiest way to do this is to set your intention each day by establishing your goals on a daily basis.
-The exercises below will help you to live an intentional life, full of purpose.
-LIVING INTENTIONALLY: DAILY AFFIRMATION To begin living intentionally, it's a good idea to start your day with an affirmation of intention.
-Here's the one I use at the start of my day: "Today I will make a conscious effort to live without assumption or judgment, allowing the universe to show me whatever it has in store for me today.
-I will endeavor to know more at the end of the day today than I knew yesterday.
-I will act in a compassionate and kind way whenever possible striving to do no harm to others and to help whenever I can."
-Your own affirmation can be similar, or something completely different.
-Practice your daily affirmation by writing a sample one below.
+If they tell me that the argue with each other, I then ask them how this behavior is helping to support Living intentionally means living in such a way that your actions support easiest way to do this is to set your intention each day by establishing you basis.
+The exercises below will help you to live an intentional life, full of purpositions. s in life is to ask porting our goals. hing I ask them is, ney go home and that intention.
+I your goals.
+The goals on a daily LIVING INTENTIONALLY: DAILY AFFIRMATION To begin living intentionally, it's a good idea to start your day with an affirm Here's the one I use at the start of my day: ation of intention.
+"Today I will make a conscious effort to live without assumption or judgr universe to show me whatever it has in store for me today.
+I will endeave the end of the day today than I knew yesterday.
+I will act in a compassion whenever possible striving to do no harm to others and to help whenever or to know more at nate and kind way Your own affirmation can be similar, or something completely different.
+P affirmation by writing a sample one below. ractice your daily